ishmamabid99/Crypto-asset/README.md

 5.install MetaMask Browser extention and configure metamask with ganache custom RPC to associate ganache with your Browser.

-6.Place your mongoose altas Database clusters link in a file name .env under project root folder.
+6.Place your mongoose altas Database clusters link in a file name .env under project root folder.(learn more https://www.mongodb.com/cloud/atlas2)

 7.Enjoy